RANHAOHR/academic-kickstart/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I'm currently a Ph.D student in Department of Electrical, Computer, and Systems Engineering, Case Wetsern Reserve University, and a member of Medical Robotics and Computer Integrated Sugery (MeRCIS) Laboratory, advised by <a href="http://engr.case.edu/cavusoglu_cenk/Home.html">Dr. M. CENK ÇAVUŞOĞLU</a>.
-My research interests are medical robotics, robot motion planning and control, deformable SLAM.
+bio: I'm a robotics researcher, engineer and enthusiast.
+My research interests are medical robotics, robot motion planning and control, SLAM.

 interests:
 - Medical Robotics